anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Neutron :cite:p:`ostk_wallaby_neutron` is the networking service, depends on Keystone and has services running on the control nodes and the compute nodes.
-Depending upon the workloads to be hosted by the Infrastructure, and the expected load on the controller node, some of the Neutron services can run on separate network node(s).
+Depending upon the workloads to be hosted by the infrastructure, and the expected load on the controller node, some of the Neutron services can run on separate network node(s).
-Factors affecting controller node load include number of compute nodes and the number of API calls being served for the various OpenStack services (nova, neutron, cinder, glance etc.).
+Factors affecting controller node load include the number of compute nodes and the number of API calls being served for the various OpenStack services (nova, neutron, cinder, glance etc.).
 To reduce controller node load, network nodes are widely added to manage L3 traffic for overlay